CaptainSakura/Homepage/README.md

 ## Description

-This project is a basic website layout containing information about my favourite music a ccapella group "Pentatonix" or short "PTX".
+This project is a basic website layout containing information about my favourite music a capella group "Pentatonix" or short "PTX".
 Their ability to reinvent popular songs with their unique a cappella arrangements never fails.
 Above all, I am endlessly inspired by their passion for music what I wanted to emphasize while creating this website.

 _Project was created as part of learning HTML, CSS, and JavaScript._